SasView/sasview/src/sas/sasgui/perspectives/fitting/media/fitting_help.rst

-relatively extensive constraints between fitted parameters in a single *FitPage* or between several *FitPage*'s (eg, to constrain all fitted parameters to be the same in a contrast series of *FitPages* except for the solvent sld parameter, contrain the length to be twice that of the radius in a single *FitPage*, fix the radius of the sphere in one *FitPage* to be the same as the radius of the cylinder in a second *FitPage*, etc).
+relatively extensive constraints between fitted parameters in a single *FitPage* or between several *FitPage*'s (eg, to constrain all fitted parameters to be the same in a contrast series of *FitPages* except for the solvent sld parameter, constrain the length to be twice that of the radius in a single *FitPage*, fix the radius of the sphere in one *FitPage* to be the same as the radius of the cylinder in a second *FitPage*, etc).